guillaume-azarias/Digital-Biomarker-Study/README.md

 ## Background:

-XXXX is a voice-first solution that fosters autonomy and safety in the everyday life of elderly people.
-Users can communicate with relatives and call for help.
-In addition activity patterns can be derived from different sensors like CO2, temperature, noise, etc. If irregularities in the data are detected, CARU actively notifies caregivers.
+In this repository, we aim to infer human activity from the local concentration of CO$_{2}$.
+If irregularities in the data are detected, CARU actively notifies caregivers.

 ## Project Goals : Find patterns in the sensor signals that correlate with a person's activity.